SteBuTOS/ComputerSpaceDesign/README.md

 Credits where credits due:

-This is a fork of pong74ls phonomenal work on the Comper Space circuits.
+This is a fork of pong74ls phenomenal work on the Comper Space circuits.

 I intend, to add some very minor additions.
 Planned add-ons:
 - Test harness PCB (compatible with back plane PCB only)